Up Your Ass (play): Rediscovery

 Up Your Ass was rediscovered in 1999 and produced in 2000 by George Coates Performance Works in San Francisco.
 The copy Warhol had lost was found in a trunk of lighting equipment owned by Billy Name.
 Coates learned about the rediscovered manuscript while at an exhibition at The Andy Warhol Museum marking the 30th anniversary of the shooting.
 Coates turned the piece into a musical with an all-female cast.
 Coates consulted with Solanas's sister, Judith, while writing the piece, and sought to create a "very funny satirist" out of Solanas, not just showing her as Warhol's attempted assassin.

 Up Your Ass remained unpublished until published as an ebook in 2014.

+The play was performed for the first time in 23 years (and for the first time as written) at Emory University by a student-led group in November 2023.
+The show was directed by student Olivia Gilbert and starred student Saanvi Nayar as Bongi Perez.

+Up Your Ass was performed for the second time in its original entirety at Kenyon College in February 2024.
+The show was produced by StageFemmes, a student-led theater organization, directed by Ruby Rosenfeld, and starred Chiara Rothenberg as Bongi Perez.

 Reception

 The play was first performed in 2000 at the George Coates Performance Works theater in San Francisco.
 This version of the play was called "fundamentally flawed but farcical fun".

 Writer James Harding describes Up Your Ass as more a "provocation than ... a work of dramatic literature" and "rather adolescent and contrived."